aosabook/500lines/template-engine/chapter.md

 We had created a sub-builder at the beginning of the function.
 Its role was to unpack template variables from the context into Python locals.
-Now that we've processed the entire template, we know the names of all the variables, so we can write the lines in this prolog.
+Now that we've processed the entire template, we know the names of all the variables, so we can write the lines in this prologue.
 The variables used are in the set `self.all_vars`, and all the variables defined in the template are in `self.loop_vars`.
 We need to unpack any name in `all_vars` that isn't in `loop_vars`: